YieldingExploiter/MCServer/README.md

 By using this, you accept the ToS and Privacy Policy of [Adoptium.net](https://adoptium.net/index.html).<br/>
 You also agree to the Minecraft [Eula](https://account.mojang.com/documents/minecraft_eula).<br/>
 YieldingCoder shall not be held liable for any damage caused by this preset.

+Additionally, [libarchive](https://www.libarchive.org/) is included in this repository to be able to use bsdtar on several systems.<br/>
+The [libarchive](libarchive) folder contains both source and binary forms.